ISO 27001:2022

 • before someone else is taking on the procedure

-The list is long.
-Take every process that you do for information security and document it.
-The standard provides examples, they are basically the processes and procedures of the standard.
-If you want the bare minimum then let me indulge you.
+You need to document every process that you do for information security.
+The standard provides examples which are basically the processes and procedures of the standard.
+The following is the bare minimum:

 • document secure installation and configuration